Runn-Fast/blog/toggl_timesheets/README.md

 4. Loop through each person in the Toggl report
 5. Match the persons Toggl ID to a Runn person by their external reference
 6. Match the projects Toggl ID to a Runn project by their external reference
-8. Update the actuals in Runn for that person/project with the minutes worked
+8. Update the actuals in Runn for that person or project with the minutes worked

 Toggl reports time in milliseconds, while Runn only uses whole minutes, so we will need to switch units before sending the data to Runn.